engapa/osc-docker-builder/docs/index.md

     osc-builder --python-version 3.4 --clients openstack --clients heat --release stable/newton --build-path /tmp/osc-docker-builder

-I recommend you to use a config file (which you could watch under version control system):
+I recommend using a config file (which could be controlled by a version control system):

     osc-builder -f osc.yml

-This command can be launched form source code, main function is in osc\_docker\_builder package :
+This command can be launched form the source code.
+The main function will be found in osc\_docker\_builder package :

     $ osc.py -f osc.yml -bp /tmp/osc-builder